 On seeing the crowds, my pulse instantly quickens, and without even thinking, my hand begins twirling my hair… Interacting with others can be tiring enough on its own, although small groups are more pleasant to deal with; large crowds, however—I’d rather have none of it.
 If I must deal with a crowd, it’d be better if it were of fae, in the woods, far away from civilization.
 But luckily, here they’re not too loud.
 More than my preference, but still to a tolerable level…

 I glance over towards Suzette, to see if I can parse how she feels about the whole affair.
 I notice her looking past me, towards the town, with a slight smile upon her face that I wonder if she even notices is there.
 It’s slightly amazing how such a small gesture seems to make her so joyful.
 It’s contagious; even if going amongst the crowds sounds dreadful, it’s much more bearable with her here.

-Just as the sun begins dying the horizon with her crimson rays, Suzette and I at last enter the town.
-To be truthful, it is exactly as unpleasant as it seemed.
-The people nearly seem to melt into one another as they noisily push through the streets; even at this relatively late hour, apparently half the town still insists on remaining out.
-Everything begins to become a blur, I feel a little nauseous…but, I try to pay as little mind to everyone as possible, although even so I still notice many stares directed my way.
+Just as the Sun begins dying the horizon with her crimson rays, Suzette and I at last enter.
+To be honest, it is exactly as unpleasant as it seemed.
+The people nearly melt into one another as they noisily push through the streets; even at this relatively late hour, apparently half the town still insists on remaining out.
+Everything begins to become a blur, I feel a little nauseous; but, I try to pay as little mind to everyone as possible, although even so I still notice many stares directed my way.
 I’d prefer to shrink away; but, with my height and appearance, it’s useless…so instead, I focus on the signs of rows upon rows of shops and other buildings, hoping to find our destination as soon as possible, before I lose it entirely.

 “Hikaru,” Suzette begins, coming nearer to my side, “Do you happen to know where a bakery is here?”